afalkenb/arduino/README.md

 # AMPD SENIOR DESIGN

-There are four codes for this project.
+There are three codes for this project.
 There are 17 arduinos total.

 **1.GroundStation**
       On 1 Arduino.